ge-flight-analytics/EmsApi.Client/README.md

 * In the Solution Explorer, right click the References entry under the project and choose Add Reference...
 * Select Browse, locate `bin` under this directory.
 	* Check the checkbox for `EmsApi.Client.dll` and `EmsApi.Dto.dll`
-* Add nuget references for `Refit 3.0.1` and `Newtonsoft JSON 9.0.1` in your project.
+* Add nuget references for `Refit 4.6.30` and `Newtonsoft JSON 11.0.2` to your project.
-* The library has a compilation target of .NET standard 1.4, which means it can be used directly from .NET Framework 4.6.1+ and .NET Core 1.1, and some other stuff like UWP and Xamarin.
+* The library has a compilation target of .NET standard 1.6, which means it can be used directly from .NET Framework 4.6.1+ and .NET Core 2.0 and some other stuff like UWP and Xamarin.